L-Neur0/lorenzo.sciarretta.github.io/index.md

 I have a strong technical foundation, with expertise in machine learning, deep learning, and software engineering.
 Currently, I work as a Research Assistant in quantitative finance at HSG, where I apply advanced methods such as neural networks and time-series forecasting to solve complex problems in financial econometrics.

-Complementing my technical abilities, my education at HSG has equipped me with a deep understanding of business and strategic management.
-This combination of technical expertise and business acumen allows me to design solutions that are both innovative and aligned with organizational goals.
+Complementing my technical abilities, my education at HSG has equipped me with a deep understanding of business and strategic management, enabling me to bridge the gap between technical innovation and organizational objectives.